dpankros/uiuc_cs513_project/part_2/cleaning-suite/README.md

-# quality-checker
+# CS 513 Group Project, Data importer and checker

-This is a data quality checker.
+This is a data importer and quality checker.
 It's meant to be used in the context of the CS 513 Group Project, Part 2.
-It's a simple Python script that reads in a CSV file and checks for data quality issues.
-It's meant to be used as a starting point for data quality checking, and can be extended to include more checks as needed.
+It's a set of Python programs that read in a CSV file to a sqlite database and check for data quality issues.
+They are meant to compose a suite used for data quality cleaning, checking and validation.

 ## Usage